Freezing And Melting Points Science Experiment: How Does Salt Affect Ice And Liquid Water?

 - Can expand to all grade levels.
 Keep it basic for the little ones and expand the vocabulary and concepts with each grade.

 - It makes a perfect science fair project.
-Kids can easily conduct it on their own and explain the science at their level.
+Kids can easily conduct it independently and explain the science at their level.

 - Great for teaching the scientific method.
 You can change the variables in so many different ways.